Affiliate links on Android Authority may earn us a commission. Learn more.

 Amazon Kindle Scribe

-Update, March 2023: This review has been updated to include long-term usage thoughts and new features from an update that Amazon rolled out to the Kindle Scribe.
+Update, July 2023: This review has been updated to include long-term usage thoughts and all the new features that Amazon rolled out to the Kindle Scribe through multiple updates.

 What you need to know about the Amazon Kindle Scribe